A well proven SSI stay-cable system

 SSI also allows for easy replacement of components throughout the entire lifecycle of the structure, without the need to dismantle the anchorages or the rest of the cable.

-Main tensile elements of stay cable system
+Main tensile elements of stay-cable system

 - always remain leak-tight;

 - SSI 2000e DR and SSI 2000e DS have no limitations in their application: they are suitable for long-span cable-stayed structures.
-They provide high fatigue performance.
+They provide high fatigue resistance.
 In situations where one or more strands need replacement, the VSL SSI 2000e anchorage allows the sealant system to be replaced strand by strand.

 Specific solutions for cable protection

-VSL has developed a portfolio of four transition components that allow for control of loads arising from vibration and deviation:
+VSL has developed a portfolio of four transition components that allow for the control of loads arising from vibration and deviation:

-- Tension rings compress the strand bundle; they are the default solution for top anchor points;
+- Tension rings compress the strand bundle – they are the default solution for top anchor points;

-- Guide deviators compress and guide the strand bundle; they are required to avoid clashes between strands and guide pipes;
+- Guide deviators compress and guide the strand bundle – they are required to avoid clashes between strands and guide pipes;

-- High-damping rubber dampers provide stay-cable damping; they are used for the dynamic stability of medium to long cables;
+- High-damping rubber dampers provide stay-cable damping – they are used for the dynamic stability of medium to long cables;